tedchen0001/OSCP-Notes/AD.md

 - Powerview
 - Rubeus
 - evil-winrm
-- Responder (Poisoning and Spoofing is not allowed in the labs or on the exam)
+- Responder (Poisoning and spoofing are not allowed in the labs or on the exam.)
 - Crackmapexec
 - Mimikatz